ExaDisNet Class

 • x, y, z, constraint

-• where x, y, z are the nodes coordinates, constraint is the node constraint (pyexadis_base.NodeConstraints.UNCONSTRAINED or pyexadis_base.NodeConstraints.PINNED_NODE), domain is the simulation domain, local_id is the local id of the node in the domain.
+• where x, y, z are the nodes coordinates, constraint is the node constraint (pyexadis_base.NodeConstraints.UNCONSTRAINED or pyexadis_base.NodeConstraints.PINNED_NODE), domain_id is the simulation domain index, local_id is the local index of the node in the domain.

 • segs: array of segments defining the directed dislocation graph.